AmitGE11/A-impact-assessment---Amit-Geller-/README.md

 - **Smart deduplication**: Removes near-identical blocks based on title similarity
 - **Priority inference**: High for "חובה/נדרש", Medium for "מומלץ", Low otherwise

+**Applied Hebrew BiDi normalization to all lines (python-bidi), normalized parentheses, removed dotted rulers, and ensured non-empty titles with a robust fallback.**

 ## License

 This project is part of the Israeli business licensing assessment initiative.